BennettSmith/ebo-planner-cli/docs/cli-spec.md

 For user-supplied free-text fields (e.g., trip `name`, `description`, `difficultyText`, comms text, recommended text, and location label/address):

 - The CLI MUST treat inputs as **plain text**.
-- Multi-line text MUST be accepted where applicable (e.g., `--description` and editor/file modes).
+- Multi-line text MUST be accepted where applicable.
 - The CLI MUST NOT support Markdown or HTML rendering/preview features in v1.
-- The CLI MAY warn (but MUST NOT transform) if input appears to contain HTML/Markdown.
+- The CLI MUST NOT emit content-based warnings or transformations (treat text as opaque).

+### Multi-line input policy (normative)

+For any field that supports multi-line values (today or in the future):

+- When provided via **flags**, values MUST be treated as **single-line** only.
+  - If a multi-line value is detected in a flag value, the CLI MUST fail with exit code `2` and make no request.
+- Multi-line values MUST be provided via one of:
+  - `--from-file`
+  - `--edit`
+  - `--prompt`

 ---